benthetechguy/rokuecp/README.md

 * gssdp 1.6
 * libxml2 2.13

+### Compatibility
+Should work with anything supported by the dependencies above.
+Tested on Linux, macOS, and Windows (build with MinGW).

 ### Example usage
 This example assumes there are 4 or less Roku devices on the local network and finds them, then prints their names.
 ```C